radical-cybertools/radical.entk/doc/getstarted.rst

             username=None,
             allocation=None
         )
+        cluster.allocate()

         app = MyApp(instances=1)
         cluster.run(app)

 In line **6**, we define the pattern class.
 Here we use the :class:`.Pipeline` pattern.
 Pipeline is the "simplest" pattern in Ensemble MD Toolkit and desribes a liniear concatenation of steps.
 Here we only define one step (``step_1``), so the application logic is fairly simple.